bentoml/BentoML/README.md

 with instrumentations, metrics/healthcheck endpoints, prediction logging, tracing and it is thus ready for your DevOps team to deploy in production.

+If you are at a small team without DevOps support, BentoML also provides an [one-click deployment option](https://github.com/bentoml/BentoML#deployment-options), which deploys the model server API to cloud platforms with minimum setup.

 Read the [Quickstart Guide](https://docs.bentoml.org/en/latest/quickstart.html) to learn more about the basic functionalities of BentoML.
 You can also try it out [here on Google Colab](https://colab.research.google.com/github/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb).